Profile: Capt Francesco Schettino

 Speaking by radio from a lifeboat, Capt Schettino says he is co-ordinating the rescue from there, pleading at one point: "Do you realise that it is dark and we can't see anything?"

 The coastguard shouts back: "So, what do you want to do, to go home, Schettino?!
 It's dark and you want to go home?
 Go to the bow of the ship where the ladder is and tell me what needs to be done, how many people there are, and what they need!
 Now!"

-A taxi driver who says he took the captain to a hotel on Saturday morning - after the ship had crashed - told Ansa news agency the captain had asked only where he could buy some socks.
+A taxi driver who says he took the captain to a hotel on Saturday morning after the sinking told Italy's Ansa news agency the captain had asked only where he could buy some socks.

 "He looked like a beaten dog, cold and scared," the taxi driver said.

-As the accusations against Mr Schettino grow, there have been those who have come to his defence, setting up a Facebook page with 1,500 fans.
+As the accusations against Mr Schettino grew, there were those who came to his defence, setting up a Facebook page that attracted 1,500 fans.

-Many of them are sailors themselves who have commented on how Mr Schettino's decision to steer the ship towards port after it collided with the rock had probably saved dozens of lives.
+Many of them were sailors themselves who agreed with Mr Schettino's assertion that his decision to steer the ship towards shallower waters had probably saved dozens of lives.